lukaku999/socialappforapes/README.md

 ## First things first

-Run npm install
+Run npm install.
+After it is done making the necessary installations, run npm

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run npm dev to launch the server.

 ### `npm start`